DataDog/integrations-core/docs/dev/api_integration.md

 You can also include out-of-the-box assets like Monitors, Dashboards, and Log Pipelines with your integration.
 When a user clicks "Install" on your integration tile, they will be guided to your setup instructions, and all out-of-the-box dashboards and recommended monitors packaged with your integration will appear in the user's account.

-Since API integrations do not use the Datadog Agent to collect data, you need to create an informational tile (pictured below) to display your offering on the Integrations page once your development work is complete.
+Since API integrations do not use the Datadog Agent to collect data, you need to create a tile (pictured below) to display your offering on the Integrations page once your development work is complete.

 {{< img src="developers/marketplace/marketplace-tile-example.png" alt="Example Marketplace tile" style="width:30%" >}}